PHP-FFMpeg/PHP-FFMpeg/README.md

 #### Complicated example
-A more difficult example of possibilities of the ComplexMedia.
+A more difficult example of possibilities of the AdvancedMedia.
 Consider all input videos already have the same resolution and duration. ("xstack" filter has been added in the 4.1 version of the ffmpeg).

 ```php
 $inputs = array(